William Wuycke: Coaching and teaching career

 William Wuyke holds both a Bachelor of Science and Master of Science from the University of Alabama in health, physical education and recreation.
-As of October 2021, Wuyke serves as an Adjunct Associate Professor of Physical Education, Strength and Conditioning Coach, and Director of the Connecticut College Fitness Center.
+Prior to his 2022 retirement, Wuyke served as an Adjunct Associate Professor of Physical Education, Strength and Conditioning Coach, and Director of the Connecticut College Fitness Center.

 He has coached at the National Sports Institute in Caracas and as a graduate assistant at the University of Alabama.
 Wuyke was the youth sports coordinator at the Memphis Jewish Community Center.
 He joined the faculty of Connecticut College in 1990, serving as head coach of the track and field team through 2006.

 Wuyke has trained multiple varsity teams at Connecticut College.
 He has also taught various fitness classes and organized informal workout groups for students.

 Retirement from Connecticut College

 In the spring of 2022, William Wuyke retired after 32 years of coaching, teaching, and motivating Connecticut College athletes, students, faculty and staff.
 He was recognized at the 2022 commencement for his numerous contributions to the college, including his guidance on the 2009 upgrade of fitness center at the athletic complex.
 Previously, he helped plan the 1996 improvements to the college's outdoor track.